Once dismissed as a footballing backwater, the CONCACAF region has become a talent goldmine in recent years.

 Born in the Netherlands, it was seen as a real coup when Sergiño Dest was convinced to pledge his allegiance to the USMNT, and with good reason.

-The 20-year-old’s stock has been rapidly rising over the past few years, with his performances for Ajax — where he notched four assists in 1,444 minutes of Eredivisie action last season — enough to persuade Barcelona to part with £18.9m for his services.
+The 20-year-old’s stock has been rapidly rising over the past few years, with his performances for Ajax — where he notched four assists in 1,444 minutes of Eredivisie action in 2019/20 — enough to persuade Barcelona to part with £18.9m for his services.

-Dest has impressed with a string of promising performances so far and having one of Barcelona’s starting full-backs at his disposal will no doubt be a huge help to UMSNT boss Gregg Berhalter.
+Dest has impressed with a string of promising performances so far and having one of Barcelona’s starting full-backs at his disposal will no doubt be a huge help to UMSNT boss Gregg Berhalter in the long-term.